 One of the biggest obstacles at this time is the absence of revenue.
 In most cases, all of your finances are used for market analysis and project development as you need to lay the foundations for your SaaS introduction.

 During the first stage, the product debuts in the market, so you have to introduce it properly.
 The task here is to spread the word about your service.
 Because nobody knows much about your SaaS yet, you should provide as much information as possible.
+You should plan your go-to-market strategy way in advance.

 A common way to do this is to start talking about your project a few months before it is actually released.
 On the one hand, you are slowly introducing your product to people.
 On the other hand, as they are learning your SaaS step by step, they can decide if they need it once it shows up on the market.